qubekit/QUBEKit/README.md

 * [RDKit](http://rdkit.org/)
 * [OpenFF](https://openforcefield.org/)

-You should now be able to use QUBEKit straight away from the command line or as an import.
+You should now be able to use QUBEKit straight away from the command line or as an imported Python module.

 Adding lots of packages can be a headache.
 If possible, install using Anaconda through the terminal.
 This is generally safest, as Anaconda will deal with versions and conflicts in your environment.